 Having gathered together some 15,000 location photos and 17,000 slides of Napoleonic imagery, Kubrick planned to shoot his epic in France and Italy for their grand locations, as well as Romania where he arranged to borrow 40,000 infantry men and 10,000 cavalry for the battle sequences.
 Further details have subsequently come to light, which reveal that Kubrick wanted David Hemmings to play the lead role, with Audrey Hepburn his preference to portray Josephine.
 Both Alec Guinness and Laurence Olivier were also touted for supporting roles.
 Despite harbouring a degree of uncertainty about the progress of the project, Kubrick said ‘I expect Napoleon to be the best movie I’ve ever made.
 It will be my defining moment.’

 Unfortunately for Stanley, the release of Sergie Bondarchuk’s ill-fated Waterloo in 1970 put paid to this ambition.
 Despite some positive reviews for its battle depiction, Waterloo failed to recoup its considerable cost.
 As a result, the studios decided that Kubrick’s even more ambitious venture posed a financial risk which was considered too great.

-Furthermore, in the last few weeks it has emerged that Baz Luhrmann (director of The Great Gatsby and Moulin Rouge) is being lined up by Spielberg to direct Kubrick’s magnum opus to the screen at long last.
+Furthermore, in the last few weeks it has emerged that Baz Luhrmann (director of The Great Gatsby and Moulin Rouge!) is being lined up by Spielberg to direct Kubrick’s magnum opus for the screen at long last.
 Quite what Kubrick would have made of the choice to approach the enigmatic Australian is open for debate and only time will tell what the result will be.
-Whatever the outcome, however, it will see one of the Hollywood’s greatest obsessions finally and spectacularly realised.
+Whatever the outcome, however, it will see one of Hollywood’s greatest obsessions finally and spectacularly realised.